 Example questions to ask the professor:

 - How are research projects generated in your group?
-Can a student come up with his/her own thesis topic?
+Can a student come up with their own thesis topic?

 - Are your students involved in writing proposals or reviewing papers?

 - How independent are your students to plan their experiments, choose their courses?

 - What sort of interaction do you have with your students?
 Do you have weekly/monthly meetings, or do you see them on a drop-in basis?

 - Towards which research projects are you looking for students to contribute?

 - Are there any brand new projects being initiated in the lab?

 - How many years does a graduate degree usually take in your research field?